 Reflection inspired by the 10 commandments Sunday School Lesson:

-As I was preparing this lesson, I kept wondering which commandment was I truly follow myself?
+As I was preparing for this lesson, I kept wondering which commandment was I truly follow myself?

 - Do I truly honour the Sabbath?

-- Is Sunday such a Holy day for me that I set it aside and consecrate it to God?
+- Is Sunday such a holy day for me?
+Do I set it aside and consecrate it to God?

-Additional Coptic Resources about the topic: What does it mean to honor the Sabbath
+Additional Coptic Resources about the topic: What does it mean to honour the Sabbath

 [INSERT YOUR CUSTOM IMAGE CODE]